 Lettuce Hem With A Serger

 The lettuce hem is a kind of hem finishing that resembles lettuce leaf edges.
-It’s an easy way to transform a plain regular hem to an attractive beautiful finish.
+It’s an easy way to transform a plain regular hem into an attractive beautiful finish.

 The lettuce hem is done with rolled hem settings on your serger.
 The basis of making the lettuce hem is to pull on the fabric and stretch it as you’re making the stitch.
 Once you allow the fabric to bounce back to its regular form, you will see a wavy effect.